smit-vekariya/cheat-sheet/ai-ml-tools.md

 > 2. TensorFlow:

-TensorFlow is an open-source machine learning and deep learning framework developed by Google.
-Like PyTorch, it’s widely used for building, training, and deploying machine learning models, especially neural networks.
+TensorFlow is a software library for machine learning and artificial intelligence.
+It can be used across a range of tasks, but is used mainly for training and inference of neural networks.
+It is one of the most popular deep learning frameworks, alongside others such as PyTorch.

 TensorFlow is an open-source software library, primarily used for numerical computation and large-scale machine learning.
 Developed by Google, it is a popular choice for building and deploying various machine learning models, particularly deep neural networks.
 TensorFlow provides tools for data preparation, model construction, training, and deployment across different platforms and hardware.